Food during feasts when you are pregnant

 3 min read

-At the different holidays of the year, the food is almost always in focus, such as the midsummer herring and strawberry cake, the Christmas Jansson and the painted Easter eggs.
+On the different holidays of the year, the food is almost always in focus, such as the midsummer herring and strawberry cake, the Christmas Jansson and the painted Easter eggs.
 Here is a small checklist for you if you are unsure of what is okay to eat when you are pregnant.
 Bon Appetit!

 Okay to eat …